minckim1222/Austin_Housing_Data_Analysis/README.md

 ![Austin Rent Vs Own](https://github.com/minckim1222/Austin_Housing_Data_Analysis_Final/blob/master/Saved_Pngs/rented_vs_owned.png)

 There is a slight trend towards owning over renting.
-This can be an indicator that more people are planning to stay in Austin longterm
+This can be an indicator that more people are planning to stay in Austin longterm.

 ## Home Price VS Income Per Capita